python/cpython/Doc/c-api/init.rst

 .. c:function:: PyInterpreterState* PyInterpreterID_LookUp(PyObject *requested_id)

    Returns a :term:`borrowed reference` to the :c:type:`PyInterpreterState` interpreter state for the given interpreter ID object *requested_id*.
-   Fails with :c:data:`PyExc_RuntimeError` if the interpreter is not found.
+   Fails with :exc:`RuntimeError` if the interpreter is not found.

 .. c:function:: PyObject* PyInterpreterState_GetIDObject(PyInterpreterState *interp)